ArdisFoxx/drakkenheim-landing-page/README.md

 Fan made conversion of Dungeons of Drakkenheim to Pathfinder 2e, complete with landing page and isometric maps.

 This module is published without any licensed content from Ghostfire Gaming or Epic Isometric, but it does rely on their content to fully function.
-I can supply you with the required content if you email me at ardisfoxxart@gmail.com with a screenshot of your purchase receipt for the Dungeons of Drakkenheim PDF+Maps and your Patreon receipt for Epic Isometric.
+I can supply you with the repackaged files if you email me at ardisfoxxart@gmail.com with a screenshot of your purchase receipt for the Dungeons of Drakkenheim PDF+Maps and your Patreon receipt for Epic Isometric.

 https://ghostfiregaming.com/product/dd-dk-pdf-and-maps/